nathanscrivener/Terms-and-Conditions/index.md

 8.7 If the Contractor fails to remedy the failure specified in the notice to the Principal's reasonable satisfaction within the specified timeframe, the Principal may, without prejudice to its other rights under the Agreement, take either or both of the following actions:

-    a)  Supplement the Contractor's resources by providing additional labour, plant, or materials itself or through Other Contractors; and/or
+- Supplement the Contractor's resources by providing additional labour, plant, or materials itself or through Other Contractors; and/or
-    b)  Take any part or parts of the remaining Works out of the hands of the Contractor and execute such part(s) itself or engage Other Contractors to do so.
+- Take any part or parts of the remaining Works out of the hands of the Contractor and execute such part(s) itself or engage Other Contractors to do so.

 8.8 If the Principal takes action under Clause 8.7, the Contractor shall provide all reasonable assistance to the Principal and any other persons engaged by the Principal, and shall not hinder or obstruct the execution of the work undertaken by the Principal or Other Contractors.

 8.9 All extra costs reasonably incurred by the Principal in taking action under Clause 8.7 shall be a debt due from the Contractor to the Principal.
 The Principal may recover such costs by deduction from any monies otherwise due or that become due to the Contractor under the Agreement.

 8.10 Where work is taken out of the Contractor's hands under Clause 8.7, the Contract Price shall be adjusted downwards by the value of the removed work, as reasonably determined by the Principal based on the original Contract Price.

 8.11 Taking action under this Clause 8.7 does not relieve the Contractor of its other obligations under the Agreement, including its responsibility for the Works it continues to perform and liability for defects in any work performed by it prior to the Principal taking action under this clause.

 <h2>9.0  TERMINATION</h2>